craigfrancis/php-is-literal-rfc/readme.md

 ## Introduction

-Add the function `is_literal()`, a lightweight and effective way to identify if a string was written by a developer, to remove the risk of a variable containing an Injection Vulnerability.
+Add the function `is_literal()`, a lightweight and effective way to identify if a string was written by a developer, removing the risk of a variable containing an Injection Vulnerability.

-It's a simple process where a flag is set internally on strings that have been written by a developer (as opposed to a user) and the flag persists through concatenation with other 'literal' strings.
+It's a simple process where a flag is set internally on strings that have been written by a developer (as opposed to a user), where the flag persists through concatenation with other 'literal' strings.
 The function checks the flag is present and thus no user data is included.

 It avoids the "false sense of security" that comes with the flawed "Taint Checking" approach, [because escaping is very difficult to get right](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/escaping.php?ts=4).
 It's much safer for developers to use parameterised queries, and well-tested libraries.